wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     3. In the **Iterable Expression** field, enter `jsonArray`.
 Then click **Save**.

-    4. To apply the filter mentioned, add a custom statement within the ForEach statement.
+    4. To apply the filter, add a custom statement within the ForEach statement.
 To do this, click the **+** icon just below the last ForEach statement you added.

         ![Add Custom Statement After Foreach Statement](../assets/img/services/add-custom-statement-after-foreach-statement.png){.cInlineImage-half}

     5. In the form that appears, click **Other**.
-Then enter the following in the **Statement** field.
+Then enter the following in the **Statement** field:

         ```ballerina
         int active = <int>(check item.Active);